pirsch-analytics/pirsch/README.md

 * added client side tracking (pirsch.js)
 * added screen size to Hit, Processor and Anlayzer for client side tracking
+* Tracker.Stop now processes all hits in queue before shutting down (Tracker.Flush does not!)
 * improved documentation and demos
 * fixed counting bounces for path
 * fixed counting platforms